zufchan/kaspi-lab-salaries/README.md

 # kaspi-lab-salaries
-Remark: Square root might was effective due to <b>heteroscedasticity</b> of the model.
+Remark: Square root might be effective due to <b>heteroscedasticity</b> of the model.